 1. Hand-curated product picks

 When you walk into a department store, do you spend hours wandering the aisles until you find the right section, or do you scan the directory and head straight to the thing you want to buy?
 When customers arrive on your e-commerce site, they do the same thing – clicking on the menu to go to the department they want.

 But what if you could walk into that department store – or load up the front page of the e-commerce site – and be shown exactly what you’re looking for, right off the bat?
 (Without having to wade past the perfume counter, no less!)

 Customer experience optimization platforms allow you to gather information about the customer’s demographics and preferences, then adapt your website interface to show what they’re most likely looking for, whether highlighting your menswear to a male browser or showing off your rain jackets to visitors from colder zip codes.

 Don’t believe customer experience optimization works?
 Check out this study on how The Clymb used Optimizely to increase sales by 12%.

 How many marketing emails to you actually open?
 Not very many?
 Yeah – neither do your customers.

-In another study, Experian found that birthday and anniversary emails had an especially high transaction rate when compared to standard bulk mailings – almost fives times for birthday mailings and six times for anniversary mailings.
-With only the click of a few automation buttons and collection of a little bit of data, you can send customers a specialized coupon or other gift they can actually use.
+In another study, Experian found that birthday and anniversary emails had an especially high transaction rate when compared to standard bulk mailings – almost five times for birthday mailings and six times for anniversary mailings.
+With only the click of a few automation buttons and the collection of a little bit of data, you can send customers a specialized coupon or another gift they can actually use.